Spoiler Alert (film): Plot

 In 2013, Michael and Kit develop complications in their relationship as their sex life deteriorates.
-Michael spends too much time with his company TVLine and becomes an alcoholic; Michael suspects Kit is having an affair with his coworker, Sebastian.
-Their therapist believes they now resent each other but still love each other too much to end it, and suggests that they separate to reassess their feelings.
+Michael spends too much time with his company TVLine and becomes an alcoholic.
+He also suspects Kit is having an affair with his coworker, Sebastian.
+Their therapist believes they now resent each other, but they still love each other to want to continue their relationship.
+He suggests that they separate to reassess their feelings.
 Kit moves out, but the two remain in their relationship.

 During their thirteenth Christmas, Kit begins showing signs of ill health.
 In 2014, Kit is diagnosed with a rare form of stage-4 neuroendocrine cancer.
-Michael, still traumatized by his mother's death from cancer, lets Kit move back in and the two reconcile.
-Michael supports Kit as he undergoes a chemo and radiation therapy.
-Kit's health worsens and the oncologist reveals that he has six weeks left to live.
-Michael apologizes to Kit for not letting him know how beautiful he was due to his fears of being left for a more attractive man.
+Michael, still traumatized by his mother's death from cancer, moves Kit back in and supports him during his treatment.
+Kit's health worsens, and he is given six weeks left to live.
+Michael apologizes to Kit for his fear of being left for a more attractive man.
 Kit apologizes to Michael for having an affair with Sebastian.
 Kit proposes to Michael and they marry the next day.
-Michael and Kit spend their last Christmas together, during which Michael fantasizes himself and Kit growing old and lying under the Christmas tree.
+The two spend their last Christmas together, with Michael fantasizing himself and Kit growing old and lying under the Christmas tree together.

 In 2015, Kit is taken to the hospital.
-Nearing death, Michael allows Sebastian to say goodbye to Kit.
-As Kit is dying, Michael fantasizes of interviewing Kit as a departing actor whose character is being killed off a television show.
-Kit expresses gratitude for his time on the show and is looking forward to the future.
+As Kit nears death, Michael allows Sebastian to say goodbye to him.
+As Kit is dying, Michael fantasizes interviewing Kit as a departing actor whose character is being killed off a television show.
+Kit expresses gratitude for his "time on the show" and is looking forward to the future.
 Michael asks Kit what he should do, and Kit assures him that he will figure it out.
-Back in reality, Michael thanks Kit for giving him a family and tells him it is okay to go.
-After Kit's death, Michael continues to be a part of Bob and Marilyn's lives.
-Michael prepares to leave New York for Los Angeles.
-As he's nervous to start his new journey, he remembers how brave he was to begin his adventure with Kit.
+Back in reality, Michael thanks Kit for giving him a family.
+After Kit's death, Michael remains in Bob and Marilyn's lives.
+As Michael prepares to leave New York for Los Angeles, he is nervous to start his new journey, but remembers how brave he was to begin his adventure with Kit.